How to Buy Fire Glass

 Did you guess “It depends?”
 Because it depends.
 To know exactly how much fire glass is needed to fill your fire feature, you’ll need the physical dimensions of said fire feature.
 Don’t worry, we anticipated questions — which is why our handy video on how to measure for fire glass can help you out.
 Once you’ve got those measurements, plug them right them into that Fire Glass Calculator for your exact volume needed.
 Careful, though!
 It’s important to not overfill a fire pit.
 We recommend piling fire glass no higher than 1–2 inches over the top of the burner.
 Go further, and you’ll make that flame work harder (never a good idea) to push through the glass.
 Always consult those owner’s manuals for further details.

 A Note About Fire Glass Colors

 Fire glass colors come in a seemingly never-ending spectrum (listing them out here is frankly overwhelming).
-While we invite you to think differently, our design experts tell us the most popular colors of fire glass ordered by our other clients are black, clear, copper, blue, and white.
+While we invite you to think differently, our design experts tell us the most popular colors of fire glass ordered by our other clients are black, clear, copper, and blue.
 Hey, since you brought them up — after 20 years of selling stuff that makes fire awesome, our experts basically carry blackbelts in outdoor design.
 Our many years of experience and wisdom make them positively unparalleled at planning outdoor spaces.
 Check out our free outdoor design service, where those same experts can help you find the perfect fire glass to complement your fire feature.
 Trust our guidance and you’ll have that toasty, romantic, downright evocative firelight in no time!